Amazon's Cyber Monday 2018 deals are here!

 Bose SoundSport Wireless: $100 at Walmart and Amazon ($50 off)Sarah Tew/CNET

-Bose's popular wireless sports headphone are on sale for $100 at a few different retailers for Black Friday weekend and Cyber Monday.
+Bose's popular wireless sports headphone are on sale for $100 at a few different retailers this Cyber Monday.

 Bose SoundLink Micro Bluetooth speaker for $69: $30 off at AmazonSarah Tew/CNET

-Note: Updated: Deals and availability confirmed on Sunday, Nov.
-25 at 5:10 p.m.
-PT.
-Update: As of Sunday Nov.
-25 at 5:00 p.m.
-PT, the Fire 7 tablet is out of stock and scheduled to be back in the Amazon warehouse from Dec 1 -- depending on the colour you choose.
-You can still order at the discounted price, you'll just be receiving it a bit later!